 Elliot Cole (*1984) is a composer, performer, and "charismatic contemporary bard" (NY Times) whose music is performed widely around the world.

 His work is particularly embraced by percussionists.
 His best known work is a book of bowed vibraphone quartets, Postludes, which evokes "sparkling icicles of sound" (Rolling Stone).
 It is rapidly becoming a new classic of percussion repertoire.
-Since 2012 it has been performed by over 150 ensembles, including nearly all major American music schools and top professional groups So Percussion, TorQ, and Amadinda.
-It has performed internationally by ensembles in Gwangju (Korea), Tallinn (Estonia), Toronto and Montreal (Canada), Cork (Ireland), Rome, Latina and Montalto (Italy), Belo Horizonte (Brasil), Lugo (Spain), Bangkok (Thailand), Budapest (Hungary), Vilnius (Lithuania), Pau (France), Ljubljana (Croatia), and Krakow (Poland).
+Since 2012 it has been performed by over 200 ensembles, including nearly all major American music schools, So Percussion, TorQ, and Amadinda.
+It has been performed internationally by ensembles in Gwangju (Korea), Tallinn (Estonia), Toronto and Montreal (Canada), Cork (Ireland), Rome, Latina and Montalto (Italy), Belo Horizonte (Brasil), Lugo (Spain), Bangkok (Thailand), Budapest (Hungary), Vilnius (Lithuania), Pau (France), Ljubljana (Croatia), and Krakow (Poland).

 Singing is central to Cole’s musical life.
 As a choral singer, he trained with Gabriel Crouch in the Princeton Chamber Choir, focusing on the music of the English Renaissance.
 He has also been a member of a Georgian choir, and a mensural notation study group devoted to singing 15th century music from facsimile.
 Roots in song and story imbue his music: many efforts in songwriting and hip hop led to a personal musical storytelling style inspired by traditional epic song, his chief work of which is Hanuman's Leap, a bardic epic for voices and drums.
-He has performed it in 15 cities, including two sold-out shows at the Park Avenue Armory in New York.
-He will record it with Grammy-winning vocal group Roomful of Teeth in 2017.
+He has performed it in 20 cities, including two sold-out shows at the Park Avenue Armory in New York with Grammy-winning vocal ensemble Roomful of Teeth.

+Cole is also a devoted teacher.
+He is currently a part-time faculty member at two of New York City’s premiere institutions: Mannes College at the New School and Juilliard Evening Division, where he teaches music technology courses.
 He is also committed to music education outside academia.
-He is a founding member of Musicambia, a non-profit organization that teaches music in prisons, inspired by Venezuela’s El Sistema.
+He is a founding teacher of Musicambia, a non-profit organization that teaches music in prisons, inspired by Venezuela’s El Sistema.
 In 2016 he was named Program Director at Sing Sing Correctional Facility, where he designs curriculum, manages a staff of teachers, and leads sessions for a small conservatory-style program.

 He is a graduate of Rice University and is a doctoral candidate at Princeton, where he studied with Paul Lanksy, Dmitri Tymoczko, Dan Trueman and Steve Mackey.
-He lives in Jersey City with his wife Katelyn.
+He lives in Jersey City.